sfarrens/sfof/docs/readme.md

 ## Introduction

-This section provides details for installing and running the FoF algorithm.
+This section provides details for installing and running the SFoF algorithm.

-Detailed information about class methods and functions can be found [here](http://htmlpreview.github.com/?https://github.com/sfarrens/fof_cluster_finder/blob/master/docs/html/index.html).
+Detailed information about class methods and functions can be found [here](http://sfarrens.github.io/sfof/).

 ## Dependencies